bmon/el-goog/README.md

 ## making changes:

+### when jamming:

+set yourself up with ./node_modules/.bin/webpack --config webpack.config.js --watch which should auto rebuild any files you change under /assets

+set your editor to run `gofmt` on write in .go files, check out `fatih/vim-go` for vim there'll be equivalents for other editors

-to make changes to the assingment:
+### to make changes to the assingment:

 ```
 $ git pull